How to Find and Choose an Ohio Mesothelioma Lawyer

 Ohio is the corporate headquarters of several major companies in the asbestos industry.
 Cincinnati was home to Philip Carey, which mined asbestos for insulation products.
 Cleveland was home to the North American Refractories Company, which specialized in manufacturing heat- and friction-resistant materials.

 Headquartered in Toledo, the Dana Corporation made asbestos-containing brake pads, gaskets and seals.
-Toledo is also home to the Owens-Corning Fiberglas, a producer of asbestos-containing insulation.
+Toledo is also home to Owens-Corning Fiberglas, a producer of asbestos-containing insulation.
 Fellow insulation maker Owens-Illinois is headquartered in Perrysburg.
 Medina has the headquarters of Republic Powdered Metals.
 It acquired Reardon Company’s line of Bondex-brand products and the liability for the asbestos in those products.

 Continued Learning